Saturday, June 19 Father’s Day Weekend Special Feature | Online Film Premiere of

 Organize and straighten up a space in which you will be sitting zazen.
 Clean the area around your computer if it is a desktop to create a calm environment in which you can settle.
 This gives space for a calm mind to manifest.
 We are connecting and cultivating something deeper that is in harmony with the universe.

 Sit stable like a mountain and unmovable.
 Do not move and keep your seat.
-Become one with your breath, body and mind.
+Become one with your breath, body, and mind.

-Maintain Noble Silence
+Maintaining Noble Silence

-Please maintain silence throughout on-line zendo to deepen your practice and for others as well.
+Please maintain silence throughout online zendo to deepen your practice and for others as well.
 Please arrive in silence and on time to create harmony and start practice together as one body.
 Please mute your microphone when you enter.

-Begin your sitting by holding your hands in gassho (palms together) bow towards and away from your cushion or chair to prepare your body and mind for zazen.
+Begin your sitting by holding your hands in gassho (palms together) and bow towards and away from your cushion or chair to prepare your body and mind for zazen.

-At the very end of Zazen after the reciting the closing verse hold your hands in gassho and bow.
-When you are finished zazen comes to standing, brush and fluff your zafu (cushion) and zabuton (mat) as your first activity as stillness in action.
+At the end of zazen after the reciting the closing verse, hold your hands in gassho and bow.
+When you are finished zazen, comes to standing, brush and fluff your zafu (cushion) and zabuton (mat) as your first activity as stillness in action.